nidhin29/customer/README.md

 ---

 **About**: CaterCraft is a comprehensive customer management system built with Flutter, designed specifically for catering services.
-It features customer data management, service booking, staff coordination, and real-time synchronization with Firebase using a custom async queue system.
+It features customer data management, service booking, staff coordination